 Long-time favorite, the mile of trail takes you through some of the Island's most attractive maritime boreal fog forest, spruce trees hung with lichens.
-Botanist Dr. Ralph Waldron established a nature study lodge here in the 1940s and laid out the trails.
-Because of conditions set by The Nature Conservancy, owners until 2014, this nature preserve does not allow dogs.
+Botanist Dr. Ralph Waldron established a nature study lodge here in the 1940s and laid out the trails This popular preserve is owned by The Nature Conservancy and managed by IHT.
+Because of conditions set by TNC this nature preserve does not allow dogs.
 You pass a most impressive mossy glade and a bald granite overlook with a panoramic view of the bay before reaching the sand bar that takes you to Barred Island itself.
 For about three hours either side of low tide you have plenty of time to walk around the little island.
 If you are too late for that, you may get to watch the zipper effect, waves lapping onto the bar simultaneously from both sides.